-- monitoring the Company's financial reporting process; - reviewing the Company's consolidated financial statements and internal controls (including reporting structures) with management and the independent auditor; - monitoring the Company's compliance with its internal accounting and control policies, as well as legal and regulatory requirements to the extent such compliance relates to the consolidated financial statements and financial disclosures; - selecting, subject to shareholder approval, the Company's independent auditor, and reviewing the qualifications, independence, performance, and remuneration of such independent auditor; - reviewing the effectiveness and performance of the Company's internal audit function; - reviewing the effectiveness of processes for reviewing and escalating financial-related allegations reported through the Company's allegation hotline; and - performing such other functions as the Board may assign to the Audit Committee from time to time.
+The responsibilities of the Audit Committee, as set forth in its charter, include: (i) monitoring the Company's financial reporting process; (ii) reviewing the Company's consolidated financial statements and internal controls (including reporting structures) with management and the Company's Auditor; (iii) monitoring the Company's compliance with its internal accounting and control policies, as well as legal and regulatory requirements to the extent such compliance relates to the Company's consolidated financial statements and financial disclosures; (iv) selecting, subject to shareholder approvals, the Company's auditor, and reviewing the qualifications, independence and performance of such auditor; (v) reviewing the effectiveness and performance of the Company's internal audit function; (vi) performing such other functions as the Board may assign to the Committee from time to time; and (vii) reviewing effectiveness of processes for reviewing and escalating financial-related allegations reported through the Company's allegation hotline.
+The Audit Committee meets at least four times a year.
+Additional meetings may occur as the Audit Committee or its chair deem advisable.